Anupriya-241122/Diabetes_DataExploratoryDataAnalysis/README.md

 I have performed exploratory data analysis on this data on jupyter notebook using python.
 Firstly imported the libraries pandas and numpy.
-For futher more details of project I would request to open EDA.Diabetes_Data.ipynb file ,also it inclueds question and solution in each steps with explaination which will help you to easily understand the use of function.I have more focused towards evaluating missing data and statistical view of data set.
+For futher more details of project I would request to open EDA.Diabetes_Data.ipynb file ,also it includes question and solution in each steps with explaination which will help you to easily understand the use of function.I have more focused towards evaluating missing data and statistical view of data set.